 Once you know what kind of promotion you want to do, you’re ready to create your promo codes.
 This is easy enough to do using your e-commerce platform native features (on Shopify or Bigcommerce, etc.).

-You might also opt for a third-party tool that has extra features that suit your marketing strategy.
+You might also opt for a third-party tool that has extra features that suit your e-commerce marketing strategy.
 If you’re registered in Amazon’s Brand Registry Program, they now offer a promo code feature specifically for social media promotions.